oracle-livelabs/security/database/advanced/avdf-restructured/protect-prevent.md

        **Note:** If you don't see data from **JDBC Thin Client** in the column **Client program** in the table, click **Refresh learning data**.
 Repeat 2-3 times if required.
     - Click **Cancel** to return back
-    - Click **Stop**
+2. Click **Stop**
             ![AVDF](./images/360-24.png "AVDF - SQL Firewall policy- Stop learning popup")
             Normally, you will consider stopping once you’re confident the system has fully learned all authorized and approved SQL statements from trusted connection paths.

 💡 **TIP:** You've now enabled SQL Firewall to learn the approved SQL statements and trusted connection paths for EMPLOYEESEARCH_PROD application service account.
 You will now enforce this as an allow-list with SQL Firewall policy.

 </details>
 <details>
-<summary> **Step 5: Enable the SQL Firewall policy for `EMPLOYEESEARCH_PROD` user**</summary>
+<summary> **Step 5: Enable the SQL Firewall policy**</summary>

 1. Expand **SQL Firewall policy for user**
     ![AVDF](./images/360-25.png "AVDF - SQL Firewall policy- create policy popup")